getappmap/appmap-python/README.md

 ```

-[Note that the current configuration requires a 10.0 for the Travis build to pass.
-To make
+[Note that the current configuration has a threshold set which must be met for the Travis build to
-this easier to achieve, convention and refactoring checks have both been disabled.
-They
+pass.
+To make this easier to achieve, a number of checks have both been disabled.
+They should be
-should be reenabled as soon as possible.]
+reenabled as soon as possible.]

 ## Testing